 The Nexus Academies opened in 2012 with a unique blended learning model where students are on campus 16 hours a week (mornings or afternoons, 4 days a week) and are guided and counseled by success coaches who act as tutors, counselors, and guides—helping students map out work plans for their online work, and filling in holes where necessary.
 Students also take classes on campus—for as long as they need them—to earn credit, demonstrate mastery, get more support or pursue an interest.
 Off campus, students work online completing required course work.

-Students at the Nexus Academies enjoy open space schools with technology in use in every nook and cranny.
+Students at the High Schools enjoy open space schools with technology in use in every nook and cranny.
 They even have robots!
 All students are issued a laptop and have 24/7 access to their course work and a dashboard that monitors their progress and keeps work due in front of them in an organized fashion.
 In addition to face-to-face time with coaches and teachers, students can easily email them with questions.

 At CS Partners we are excited to work with the dynamic leadership teams and boards at these schools to bring great choices to the many students for whom the traditional model hasn’t worked.
 Nexus Academy will be transitioning to a new name and brand this summer, NexTech High School.

 Written by: Laura Moellering, Director of School Leadership at CS Partners